semihsinansimsek57/PlanMate/README.md

 ## Contribution

 Contributions are welcome!
-Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
+Please read the [CONTRIBUTING](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - The Flask team for their powerful Python web framework
 - The SQLAlchemy team for their robust SQL toolkit and ORM
 - And of course, all the contributors who spend their time improving this project.
-- Deneme